Reading at Whitstable Junior School

 From Year 3, children have colour-banded books they take home to read.
 These books are matched to their individual abilities.
 The children are expected to bring their books to school every day as opportunities may arise for them to continue their reading.
 As children complete their books, they should be placed in an allocated box in their classroom and their books will be changed.

 Different children read at different speeds and need different amounts of support, so it is a tremendous help if parents or carers can find ten minutes each day to share reading with their children.
-We are aware how busy parents can be, but there is probably nothing else so effective in improving the ability of children to read and

 Each child is provided with a Reading Log which they can mark off as they complete each book (this is kept in the school library).
 This allows us to track and monitor their progress across the Reading Scheme.
 We also find that children take pride in marking off each book and, should they lose or mislay their log, please encourage